kelsey-ek/of7azure/GUIDE/Failover.md

     kubectl delete pv pvc-a0a48609-8975-433f-9b73-bc371cbb0702

-4) Create a Pod using the Persistent Volume
+4) Create a Pod using the Persistent Volume.

 *The reason why I chose Deployment for creating replicated Pods is - updating the Deployment(in this case, OpenFrame) is more suitable than using Replication controller.(It only replicates the Pods, do not supports rolling-back and rolling-out for updating the application.)*